Transferring between sparse and dense matching via probabilistic reweighting: Methodology

-\end{theorem} The theorem states that as the number of sampled feature points approaches infinity, the features obtained by directly aggregating these feature points with an attention network converge in probability to the features obtained by processing the feature map with the reweighted network.
-The proof of this theorem can be found in Appendix.
+\end{theorem} The theorem states that as the number of sampled feature points approaches infinity, the outputs from directly aggregation of these feature points via an attention network converge in probability to those from processing the deduplicated features with the reweighted network.
+Therefore, our reweighting method transforms the problem of matching infinite random sequences into a practically feasible deterministic matching.
+When $p_A$ and $p_B$ are uniform distributions, we have $\mathrm{TF}^{p_A, p_B} = \mathrm{TF}$, which demonstrates that matching $F_A^*$ and $F_B^*$ is equivalent to matching $F_A^{U}$ and $F_B^U$ in~\cref{sec:preliminaries}.